 The required GPAs include courses taken elsewhere if the credits have been transferred.
 The major with History Honors consists of a total of twelve (12) courses (36 hours).
 History Honors students must:

 - Register for the Honors Tutorial (History 397).
-The Honors Tutorial is offered only in the Fall Semester.
+The Honors Tutorial is offered only in the Spring Semester.
 The Tutorial involves writing a research paper, based on primary sources, of about 20–30 pages.
 The results of this research are presented in a short oral presentation at a gala finale class to which friends, family, and other faculty are invited.